15 Top Things to Do in Malaga When it Rains

 12. Watch a film at the cinema

-You have two cinemas within walking distance from Malaga Old Town.
+You have two cinemas within walking distance of Malaga Old Town.

-Cine Albeniz is the best cinema for travellers since they have a wide choice of films in the original version (a.k .a. in English, French, or any other language), plus it’s in the heart of Malaga.
+Cine Albeniz is the best cinema for travellers, since it offers a wide selection of films in their original versions (i.e., English, French, or other languages), and it’s in the heart of Malaga.

 The other cinema is on the second floor of the Vialia Shopping Centre.
 It has comfortable seats and the latest films, but most of them are in Spanish.